-Each electrical specifications of the imager engine are as follows.
+This section describes the electrical specifications of the imager engine.

 5.2.1.
 Absolute Maximum Ratings

 Note: Stresses beyond those listed under Absolute Maximum Ratings may cause permanent damage to the device.
 These are stress ratings only and functional operation of the device at these or any other conditions beyond those indicated under Recommended Operating Conditions is not implied.
 Exposure to absolute maximum rated conditions for extended periods of time may affect device reliability.